The Plague and Doctor Caim

 Firstly, Caim is a variation of "Cain," as in the biblical Cain and Abel.
 As you may know, Cain and Abel were Adam and Eve's first sons and Cain kills Abel…

-These people are helping to fund The Plague and Doctor Caim.
+These people have reserved their exclusive reward for The Plague and Doctor Caim.